richardhenyash/artofnht/README.md

 ### Design Choices ###

 #### Fonts ####
 **Varela Round** has been chosen as the font for all text content.
-The font is clean and modern and has a soft rounded feel which ties in well with comic art.
+The font is clean and modern and has a soft, rounded feel which ties in well with comic art.
 * font-family: 'Varela Round', sans-serif;

 #### Colours ####
-The colour pallete was initally chosen based on the red of the Art Of NHT logo supplied by the client (#C93C1C).
+The colour pallete was initally chosen based on the red of the [Art Of NHT logo](./assets/images/nht-logo-300x300.png) supplied by the client (#C93C1C).
 The [mycolor](https://mycolor.space) pallete generator tool was used to generate a complementary colour pallete based on the logo red (#C93C1C).
 The initial colour pallete is shown below: